Now Accepting New Patients

 If you are here to refer a friend to our practice, please provide us with the information by using this form.

-Your first visit to Dr. Ellen Im Pediatric Dentistry establishes a vital foundation for our relationship with you.
+Your first visit to Im Pediatric Dentistry & Orthodontics establishes a vital foundation for our relationship with you.
 During the first visit, we make sure to obtain important background information like your medical history and give you time to get to know your doctor.
-You can even save some time at your first visit by printing out and completing the patient forms in advance of your appointment.
+You can even save some time at your first visit by filling out and completing the patient forms in advance of your appointment.

-At Dr. Ellen Im Pediatric Dentistry, we are proud premier providers for MOST PPO Insurances to ensure that our patients receive affordable quality service.
+At Im Pediatric Dentistry & Orthodontics, we are proud premier providers for MOST PPO Insurances to ensure that our patients receive affordable quality service.
 If you have a dental benefit plan, please bring your insurance information with you.
 Our team will be happy to review your dental benefit coverage with you.
 They will work with you upon request to determine the extent of your coverage and to help you receive the maximum allowable benefits.
 Some procedures your child needs may not be covered by your plan or a deductible or a co-payment may be required.

 We accept cash, personal check, debit and credit cards (Visa/Mastercard/American Express/Discover).
 For information about our in-office insurance or CareCredit options or dental savings plan, give us a call at (858) 679-6660.We will be pleased to assist in filing a pre-treatment estimate with your dental insurance company.
 Our friendly staff is here to help!